 Ask a couple to read the entire tradition for the month (e.g. Jan = Tradition 1) from the RCA basic text – open meeting for sharing on either the tradition or anything from your coupleship.

 4th Sunday – Newcomer and Anniversary Meeting

 Ask if there are any newcomers and welcome them.

 Ask if there is a couple celebrating an RCA anniversary.
 If so they get 10 minutes each to share their experience strength and hope.

-If not the chair can read, or ask another couple to read the Characteristics of Functional/Dysfunctional Couples, then open the meeting for sharing.
+If not the chair can read, or ask another couple to read either a Reflection (pp. 233-296 of the Blue Book) or the Characteristics of Functional/Dysfunctional Couples, then open the meeting for sharing.

 5th Sunday – Reflection or Topic

 Please choose a reading/contract from any of the RCA literature and open the meeting for sharing.

-Would [secretary selects a member] read: Page 55 in the 4th edition.
+Would [leaders select a member] read: Page 55 in the basic text (4th edition)

 Anonymity and mutual respect of boundaries are essential to providing a healing experience to each of us.
 Most of us have had great difficulty establishing our boundaries, assertiveness, and personal space.
 We are sensitive to cross-talk.
 Our purpose is not to give advice or try to fix one another, but rather to create a safe environment where we can experience and share our pain, hope and joy.